Degenerative lumbar scoliosis and hip pain. Exploring non-surgical treatment options

-An earlier study (3) suggested: “Spinal leveraging manipulation for degenerative scoliosis could regulate muscle balance on both side of the spine, correct coronal imbalances in the spine, recover the normal sequence of the spine, reduce and remove oppressions and stimulation of nerve root, relieve pain in leg and waist and further improve quality of life.”
+An earlier study (3) suggested: that “Spinal leveraging manipulation for degenerative scoliosis could regulate muscle balance on both sides of the spine, correct coronal imbalances in the spine, recover the normal sequence of the spine, reduce and remove oppressions and stimulation of nerve root, relieve pain in leg and waist and further improve quality of life.”

 Research: Decompressive laminectomy (as a stand-alone treatment) for degenerative lumbar scoliosis is not recommended because it can lead to further instability

 This is a December 2020 study published in the medical journal Clinics in Orthopedic Surgery.
 (4)

 Here are the learning points of this research:

 - Decompressive laminectomy (as a stand-alone treatment) for degenerative lumbar scoliosis is not recommended because it can lead to further instability.